NyxQuest: Kindred Spirits

-NyxQuest: Kindred Spirits (formerly Icarian: Kindred Spirits) is a game, originally released for WiiWare by Spanish developers Over the Top Games.
-It was released in the PAL regions on June 19, 2009, in North America on August 10, 2009 and in Japan on May 11, 2010.
-A demo of the game was released in North America on November 16, 2009.
+NyxQuest: Kindred Spirits (formerly Icarian: Kindred Spirits) is a platform game, originally released for WiiWare by Spanish developers Over the Top Games.
+It was released in 2009 for the PAL regions on June 19, and for North America on August 10.
+The game was later released in Japan on May 11, 2010.
 Versions for Windows and Mac OS X were released on September 27, 2010 through the game's official website and Steam.
 The game was ported to the iOS as NyxQuest on July 6, 2011 and to the Android on March 20, 2019.

 Gameplay

 As Nyx progresses through the game, players are given special powers by gods such as Zeus and Eolus which gives them the ability to move objects, manipulate the scenery, control the wind and to cast thunder-bolts to kill enemies.

 Wii players control Nyx and the powers of the gods by using the Wii Remote and Nunchuk.
 Players use the analogue stick on the Nunchuk to move Nyx and control her flight, while powers are cast by pointing at the screen and onto different objects with an onscreen reticule.
 The Wii version also features a two-player cooperative mode, with one player directly controlling Nyx and the other controlling the gods' powers.